NextCenturyCorporation/VirtUE-sensing/targets/desktop-bridge-target/README.md

 This capability can be build into a Python vitual environment or a Docker container.

-To build the sensor's container, navigate to the `desktop-bridge-target' directory in a shell and run:
+To build the sensor's container, navigate to the `desktop-bridge-target` directory in a shell and run:

 ```bash
 > ./docker-build.sh